Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

  It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, high availability, and security of your Azure resources.
  1. Select **Browse**, and then scroll to **Azure Advisor**.
- 2. The Advisor dashboard displays personalized recommendations for contoso clinic subscription.
+ 2. The Advisor dashboard displays personalized recommendations for Contoso webstore subscription.

 **NOTE:**